Japanese Market Significantly Higher

 Top-Rankings

-Börse aktuell - Live TickerSMI letztlich mit Abgaben -- DAX schliesst etwas fester -- US-Börsen schliessen etwas höher -- Asien Börsen letztlich uneins
+Börse aktuell - Live TickerSMI schliesst tiefrot -- DAX zum Handelsende wenig bewegt -- Wall Street schlussendlich gewinnt -- Märkte in Fernost letztlich in Rot

-Der heimische Aktienmarkt wies am Donnerstag rote Vorzeichen aus.
-Der deutsche Aktienmarkt präsentierte sich etwas fester.
-Die Wall Street fuhr kleine Gewinne ein.
-Die Börsen in Fernost fanden am Donnerstag keine gemeinsame Richtung.
+Der heimische Aktienmarkt steckte am Dienstag ordentliche Verluste ein, während sich das deutsche Börsenbarometer seitwärts bewegte.
+An den US-Börsen waren am Dienstag Gewinne zu sehen.
+An den asiatischen Aktienmärkten ging es am Dienstag leicht abwärts.